jiang18/mph/docs/docs/options.md

 Additional columns display sampling covariance matrices of estimates for enrichments and for all (co)variance components.

 !!! note
     Estimates of PVEs and enrichments are valid only when functional annotation categories do not overlap with one another.
-If functional categories actually overlap, one more quick computation is needed to [recompute PVEs and enrichments](scripts.md#from-vcs-to-enrichments).
+If functional categories actually overlap, one more quick computation is needed to [recalculate PVEs and enrichments](scripts.md#from-vcs-to-enrichments).

 ## Simulation
 Simulating phenotypes based on a list of GRMs